Released On 1st Feb 2023

 So, every time that you press a button on your door’s remote, the code changes.
 There’s always a unique code sent and received by your door system.
 This, in turn, can make your entry/exit safer and more secure than older shutter or swinging doors.

-The great news is, you can have your roller shutter doors equipped with insulation.
-With these insulated doors, you can keep the cold and the heat out of your home or place of business.
+The great news is, you can have your roller-shutter doors equipped with insulation.
+Insulated doors help to keep the cold and the heat out of your home or place of business.

 Safety & Emergency Features

-Roll up shutter doors are heavy, so they must have an anti-drop safety feature.
+Roll-up shutter doors are heavy, so they must have an anti-drop safety feature.
 They should also have a sensor that lets them detect anything that obstructs the door’s path.
-If they do sense an obstruction, then they should automatically retract or reverse.
+If they do sense an obstruction, they should automatically retract or reverse.